Mapping ISO 62443 and ISO 21434 for multi-domain development

 In the scope of cybersecurity standards ISO 62443 and ISO 21434 stand out as pivotal frameworks designed to safeguard industrial and automotive systems respectively.
 While both aim to enhance security, they cater to different domains with distinct focuses.
-For software developers navigating these standards, understanding their similarities and differences can significantly impact how they design and implement secure systems.
+For software developers navigating multi domain development environments, understanding their similarities and differences can significantly impact how they design and implement secure systems.
 This blog explores how developers can map their knowledge and practices between ISO 62443 and ISO 21434, facilitating a smoother transition and integration of both frameworks.
+IT-OT convergence security is an increasingly common challenge as organizations seek to bridge automotive and industrial cybersecurity requirements under a unified security model.

 Understanding ISO 62443 and ISO 21434